Carl2: Production

 Development of the series began in 2002, with an expected budget of $450,000 per episode.
 At the time, the commissioning broadcaster was Family Channel, and it was uncertain whether the first season would have 13 or 26 episodes.
 Family remained the original network for the upcoming show well into 2003.

 Teletoon's vice president of programming described the series as sharing a sense of humour with the popular earlier Teletoon original What's with Andy?.

 Release

 Broadcast

 Aside from Teletoon, in Canada, the series aired reruns on Cartoon Network.
 It has also aired on numerous other channels in over 100 countries.
 In Australia, the show was initially broadcast on ABC1 and ABC2, and later on ABC3 as well.

-In the U.S, it was shown on Animania HD, Kabillion and the Spanish-language channel ¡Sorpresa!.
+In the United States, it was shown on Animania HD, Kabillion and the Spanish-language channel ¡Sorpresa!.
 In Latin America and Brazil, the series aired on Cartoon Network and HBO Family.